CodeZwei/shisho/wiki/Adapters.md

 ## PornHub Gifs

-In general, videos on PH are very large (>500mb) and not worth downloading in their entirity.
+In general, videos on PH are very large (>500mb) and not worth downloading in their entirety.

 However, PH has a "Make a GIF" [tool](https://www.pornhub.com/gifgenerator) they [introduced](https://www.pornhub.com/blog/1811) in 2005.
 This lets you slice out a 1-10 second segment from any video on PH.
 These Gifs are uploaded on PH and reference the original video, other metadata, and the creator.